Data Centers in Campobasso

 Network & Connectivity Ecosystem

 Campobasso functions as a focused connectivity bridge for traffic moving between the central and southern coasts.
+It provides the essential plumbing for regional low-latency applications.

 Carrier Density & Carrier Neutrality: Carrier count: over 5.
-The market provides essential neutral access for local and long-haul transport as of September 2025.
-While the provider list is specialized, it allows for flexible routing for regional transit.
+As of September 2025, the market provides neutral access for local and long-haul transport.
+While the provider list is specialized, it allows for flexible routing for regional transit and resilient backhaul.

 Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions.
 There are no native on-ramps in the immediate metro area as of September 2025.
-Connectivity to AWS, Google Cloud (GCP), and Microsoft Azure is typically managed through private extensions or wavelength services reaching hubs in Rome.
+Connectivity to AWS, Google Cloud (GCP), and Microsoft Azure is typically managed through private extensions or wavelength services reaching primary hubs in Rome.

-Bare Metal: Dedicated hardware services are available through regional providers and global players like Leaseweb or IONOS for specific edge requirements.
+Bare Metal: Dedicated hardware services are available through regional providers and global players like Leaseweb or IONOS for specific edge requirements as of September 2025.

 Power Analysis